Metron-Project/metron/reading_lists/README.md

 6. **Edit incrementally**: You can always add more issues later

 **Example Workflow for Large Lists:**

+1. Use "Add from Arc" to add the complete "Secret Wars" storyline
-1. Use "Add from Series" to add Amazing Spider-Man #1-50
+2. Use "Add from Series" to add Amazing Spider-Man #1-50 at the end
-2. Use "Add from Series" to add Avengers #1-30 at the end
+3. Use "Add from Series" to add Avengers #1-30 at the end
-3. Use "Add Issues" to insert specific tie-ins or crossovers
+4. Use "Add Issues" to insert specific tie-ins or crossovers
-4. Drag and drop to adjust the final reading order
+5. Drag and drop to adjust the final reading order

 ### Contributing to the Community